-In most vehicles, the tyre pressure warning light looks like the icon in our header above.
+In most vehicles, the tyre pressure warning light looks like the yellow icon below.
 It will come on when the Tyre Pressure Monitoring System (TPMS) senses that the pressure in one or more of your tyres is too low.

 If you see this light illuminated on your dashboard, don't worry.
-We've created a visual guide to what to do if your tyre pressure warning light comes on - you can find this below.
+We've created a visual guide to what to do if your tyre pressure warning light comes on.

 First though, if you need it, here's a little background info on tyre pressure and why it's important to monitor it regularly.